 Traditional models that depended on cost arbitrage, reduced waiting times, a highly skilled and English-speaking healthcare workforce, and interventional government policies have helped emerging Asian nations, as well as certain South American countries, such as Brazil and Mexico, to attract healthcare tourists from the United States, Canada and Europe.
 What will fuel the next wave of growth in medical travel?
 Technology-enabled healthcare practices.
 The global medical tourism market is estimated to reach USD32.51 billion by 2019, clocking a CAGR of 17.9 percent from 2013 to 2019.
 Technological advancements that improve patient outcomes, reduce costs, and increase the availability of self-regulating social reference and review platforms will become dominant health tech themes globally.
 For businesses in the healthcare sector, utility bills can be incredibly high, so it is important to compare energy providers using websites such as Utility Bidder.
 Another way to keep bills down is by going back to the first stage and getting the construction right.
 Companies now specialize in cold storage construction and medical device sterilization meaning that buildings in the US can be perfectly built to sterilize medical equipment in the safest and cheapest way possible.
 Businesses in the healthcare sector should look here for cold storage construction services to ensure their building is built to the highest standard to meet the needs of the business.
-Healthcare tourism destination countries, such as Thailand, China, Singapore, India, Brazil, the Philippines, and Malaysia, have already jumped on this bandwagon, investing heavily to merge technological advancements with healthcare services in order to increase their share of the global medical tourism market.
+Healthcare tourism destination countries, like Thailand, China, Singapore, India, Brazil, the Philippines, and Malaysia, have already jumped on this bandwagon, investing heavily to merge technological advancements with healthcare services in order to increase their share of the global medical tourism market.